Efficient Anomaly Detection Using Self-Supervised Multi-Cue Tasks: Parameter study

 We evaluate the impact of each pretext task on the final anomaly detection AUROC.
 In \lbltab\ref{tab:abl-study}, we compare on CIFAR-10 the basic partial puzzle model with the addition of the piece-wise puzzle task, colorization task, intra-piece tint rotation detection task with and without the attention map.
 While the piece-wise puzzle and colorization give our model great discrimination power with an AUC of 89.12, the intra-piece task with attention further refines our model.

 We also investigate on more datasets how the addition of attention in the intra-piece task improves anomaly detection in \lbltab \ref{tab:comp-attention}.
 By including attention weights for each piece, we can further improve the mean AUC on all datasets, although marginally increasing the prediction variances on different normal classes.
+We can also notice that the usage of attention has varying contribution depending on the dataset.
+The main role of the attention for the intra-piece task is to prevent our task-specific model to generalize too much on background pieces.
+Thus, attention will benefit the most when the normal class background is very diverse or the normal object is very small in the image.